chainsawriot/frame/deviation.md

 ### Statistical models

-1. We were no aware of some additional preprocessing steps for two methods at the time of preregistration.
+1. We were not aware of some additional preprocessing steps for two methods at the time of preregistration.
 These steps were added to the multiverse analysis.
    1. For ANTMN, there is a need to extract a larger number of topics by LDA before the network analysis.
 In the original implementation, there is no indication of how large this number should be.
 We decided to introduce a variable called "K Factor" (*Kf*).
 When k = 5, the number of topics to be extracted by LDA is k * Kf.
 In the multiverse analysis, we considered *Kf* of 2, 3, and 4.
    2. For the manual deductive method, published papers using the coding scheme (Semetko & Valkenburg) use different methods to combine the frame elements.
 We considered also the variation in this aspect: averaging, factor analysis, and binary categorization.
 2. We did not consider a preregistered decision: